 There could also be various pretrial hearings.
 These could include a preliminary hearing

 for felony cases, evidentiary hearings, bond modification hearings, and various motion-based hearings such as hearings on motions to suppress or dismiss.

 After these hearings, a judge will decide how the case should progress.
-In a best-case scenario, a judge would decide to dismiss the case.
+In a best-case scenario, a judge would decide to dismiss the case and/or suppress evidence.
 If that doesn't happen, the case could be set for later status hearing or be scheduled for trial.
-A case could go one of three ways.
-A prosecutor could consider a diversion application; a defendant could plead guilty, no contest, or enter a "no-deal" plea; or a defendant could chose to go on to trial before a jury or a judge.
+A case could go one of four ways.
+A defendant could be accepted on diversion; a defendant could win a motion to dismiss or suppress and that might lead to a case being dismissed; a defendant could plead guilty, no contest, or enter a "no-deal" plea; or a defendant could chose to go on to trial before a jury or a judge.